Miembros de junta directiva

 Board Chair

-Michael G. Jones joined the Ceiba Board of Directors in July, 2018.
-He retired after serving as Principal of Alianza Charter School for many years.
-Michael, along with his colleague Judy Stobbe, led the conversion of Alianza from a magnet school to a charter school in order to preserve the unique Two Way Bilingual Immersion Program that serves as the core of the school’s instructional program.
-He is committed to supporting efforts to provide excellent educational opportunities for the families of the Pájaro Valley.
+Michael retired after many years of service as Principal of Alianza Charter School.
+Together with his colleague Judy Stobbe, he led the successful conversion of Alianza from a magnet school to a charter school in order to preserve its distinctive Two-Way Bilingual Immersion Program, which remains the cornerstone of the school’s instructional model.

-Michael received his undergraduate degree from the University of California at Santa Cruz and his Master of Arts in Educational Administration at the University of San Francisco.
-He is a member of the Watsonville Rotary.
+Michael earned his undergraduate degree from the University of California, Santa Cruz, and his Master of Arts in Educational Administration from the University of San Francisco.
+He is an active member of the Watsonville Rotary Club.